 MintMCP transforms MCP deployment from a multi-month infrastructure project into a same-day production deployment.
 The platform's specialized focus on MCP governance delivers capabilities designed specifically for enterprise requirements:

 Organizations implementing MintMCP gain access to one-click conversion of STDIO servers to production services with automatic hosting, reducing infrastructure configuration work.
-The platform's security layer adds OAuth, SSO, and SAML support for managed MCP deployments, addressing a critical gap in many open-source MCP servers.
+The platform's security layer adds OAuth, SSO, and SCIM-driven RBAC for managed MCP deployments, addressing a critical gap in many open-source MCP servers.

 Complete visibility remains central to MintMCP's value proposition.
-The LLM Proxy tracks every tool call, command, and file access, providing the observability that enterprises need for both security and compliance.
-This transparency extends through SOC 2 Type II attestation with audit trails that support regulatory requirements.
+MintMCP's Gateway and Agent Monitor track MCP traffic, tool calls, commands, and file access, providing the observability that enterprises need for both security and compliance.
+This transparency extends through SOC 2 Type II audited controls, complete audit trails, and compliance documentation available through the Trust Center.

 Pre-built connectors for Snowflake, Elasticsearch, and Gmail deliver production-ready integrations that would otherwise require months of custom development.
 These connectors include the authentication, logging, and governance controls that enterprise deployments demand.